ajsaule/poodle-search/README.md

 This was part of a comapny coding challenge that I decided to replicate the popular search engine UI, have a guess which one that was.

-The serach querys an API that has a limited database of existing demonstration files.
+The serach querys a sometimes *SLOW* API (so the dog might run a few circles before the results load) that has a limited database of existing demonstration files.

 My aim is to imporve the UI and make is have almost all the feature that the inspiration search engine has at the moment.